Skip to the main content.

 3. By and large, the fuels industry has responded well to what appeared to be a looming threat (the lower lubricity and potential widescale equipment damage).
 Refineries have taken to adding bulk lubricity agents to ULSD before it goes out to the consumer.

 4. Despite fuel industry assurances to the contrary, there seems to be a difference in the mileage between ULSD and regular sulfur diesel fuel.
-Not a huge difference, but enough that fleets and industrial users have taken notice.
-It's speculated to this is due to the sulfur-removal process at the refinery lowering the overall energy content of the fuel.
+Not a huge difference, but it is enough that fleets and industrial users have taken notice.
+It's speculated that this is due to the sulfur-removal process at the refinery lowering the overall energy content of the fuel.
 Less energy equals less mileage.

 Other posts you may be interested in: